FaberVitale/notes/src/markdown/web/DomApiDimensions.md

 path: /p/web/dom-api-dimensions
 section: web
 date: 2018-05-27T21:27:55.477Z
-title: Box Model
+title: Dom api dimesions
-slug: box-model
+slug: dom-api-dimensions
 ---

 A collection of links and brief descriptions of API used to query the dimensions